icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [360Converter](https://www.360converter.com/) - Free tier useful website to convert: Video to Text && Audio to Text && Speech to Text && Real-time Audio to Text && YouTube Video to Text && add Video Subtitle.
 Maybe it will be helpful in a short video conversion or in a short youtube tutorial:)
   * [QRCodeBest](https://qrcode.best/) - Create custom QR codes with 13 templates, full privacy, and personal branding.
 Features tracking pixels, project categorization, and unlimited team seats on QRCode.Best.
   * [OneVM](https://onevm.uk.to/) - KVM VPS, 1 GB RAM, 1 vCore, 15 GB storage, 10 ports + 1 SSH port, 350 mbps ethernet, free 20 hours/day.
+  * [PostPulse](https://post-pulse.io) - Boost your online presence, enhance your SEO and site ranking with monthly AI-crafted posts to SEO-optimized domains The free Plan allows you to manually publish one Post on our site every month.